 Who is eligible?

-People who have received notification from NHS Test and Trace to self-isolate will be entitled to a self-isolation payment providing they:
+People who have received notification from NHS Test and Trace to self-isolate or are a parent/guardian of a child required to self-isolate, will be entitled to a self-isolation payment providing they:

 - Comply with the notification from NHS Test and Trace to self-isolate